AwesomeCronk/uPyFile/stub.md

   Prints out the first so many bytes of the buffer in uppercase hex, up to the configured batch size.
 Newline indicates end of data.

 * writebuf <data>
-  Prompts for data in hex, and writes it to the buffer.
+  Writes data to the buffer.
 Newline indicates end of data.

 * clearbuf
   Clears the contents of the buffer.